uxlfoundation/oneapi-construction-kit/doc/modules/vecz/vecz.md

 ## veczc - the VECZ Compiler

-The command line tool veczc is a standalone compiler that is used to vectorize LLVM bitcode binary files or DXIL binary files.
+The command line tool veczc is a standalone compiler that is used to vectorize LLVM bitcode binary files.
 Its main use is in our vecz LIT-based testing (see modules/vecz/test).

 It has the following arguments: